Austin Riley Player Props: Braves vs. Mets

 Mets Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 16th in MLB.

-- The Mets have a 4.49 team ERA that ranks 21st among all MLB pitching staffs.
+- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.

-- Carrasco (2-2 with a 5.74 ERA and 19 strikeouts in 31 1/3 innings pitched) makes the start for the Mets, his seventh of the season.
+- Scherzer makes the start for the Mets, his 10th of the season.
+He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Philadelphia Phillies, when he tossed six innings, surrendering one earned run while allowing six hits.
+- In his last outing on Thursday against the Philadelphia Phillies, the right-hander threw seven innings, allowing one earned run while surrendering five hits.

-- In six games this season, the 36-year-old has an ERA of 5.74, with 5.5 strikeouts per nine innings.
-Opponents are hitting .248 against him.
+- In nine games this season, the 38-year-old has put up an ERA of 3.21, with 9.1 strikeouts per nine innings.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.